PokemonTCG/pokemon-tcg-sdk-typescript/README.md

 This is the TypeScript SDK for the [Pokemon TCG API](https://pokemontcg.io).

 # V2 Announcement
 Version 1 of this SDK is officially depricated.
-Version 2 stable release this SDK is scheduled to be released on **Friday, April 3rd, 20201**.
+Version 2 stable release this SDK is scheduled to be released on **Friday, September 17th, 20201**.
 Version 1 will continue to receive support until then. **See the [migration guide](MIGRATING.md) for steps to update your app to use the latest supported version of the SDK**

 ## Installation